gmac/schema-stitching-handbook/type-merging-interfaces/README.md

 }
 ```

-This interface is now implemented by two types:
+This interface is implemented by two types:

 - `Product`: a basic product record from the Products service.
 - `ProductDeal`: a wrapper for a set of products given a special price, managed in the Storefronts service.